laravel-ja/ja-docs-12.x/original-en/queues.md

 }
 ```

 By default, this middleware will throttle every exception.
 You can modify this behavior by invoking the `when` method when attaching the middleware to your job.
-The exception will then only be throttled if closure provided to the `when` method returns `true`:
+The exception will then only be throttled if the closure provided to the `when` method returns `true`:

 ```php
 use Illuminate\Http\Client\HttpClientException;